lumeland/lume.land/docs/core/render-order.md

 order: 12
 ---

-In lume all pages are rendered at the same time.
+In Lume all pages are rendered at the same time.
 This works well in most cases, but sometimes you want to make sure a page is rendered after or before others.
 The most typical example is with auto-generated pages.
 Let's say you have a page that generate multiple pages dynammically using data from an external API: